About half of all the questions to i-Base are covered by the questions below.

 Short answer: i-Base does care but we have limited resources.
-Instead we have published lots of information online that already answers questions about testing and risk.
-The full answer explains this and includes links that will answer your question – see full answer.
+Instead we have published lots of information online that will answer your questions about testing and risk.
+The full answer explains this and includes links to this other information – see full answer.

 - Can I increase my CD4 count without treatment?
 Short answer: using ARV meds is the only proven way to increase your CD4 count and keep them high.
 Not vitamins, not supplements, not so-called “immune-boosters” which are scams, not diet.
 Read the full answer for details.

 - What can make efavirenz (Atripla/Tribuss etc) easier – or should I change?